 - Daiya Anderson

-The much anticipated release of our 2018 Equinox Malbec has arrived and we can’t wait to share it with you.
 Malbec is a very flexible grape, it can be big and bold or light and soft.
-We have decided to go the big and bold route with a blend to represent the hot summer of 2018.
+We have decided to go the big and bold route with a blend to represent the hot summer of 2019.

-“Blake and I really went through phases with different wines and when we got turned on to Malbec we enjoyed drinking vintages from France (harder to find in a single varietal though) as well as vintages from Argentina and Chile.
-I love the super frack, black flavours and how big and bold it can be.
-My favourite food pairing is definitely braised pork roast or pasta with rich tomato sauce.
-Mmmm winter.”
+“Blake and I really went through varying phases with different wines and when we got turned on to Malbec we enjoyed drinking vintages from France (harder to find in a single varietal though) as well as vintages from Argentina and Chile.
+I love the super black, frack flavours and how big and bold it can be.
+My favourite food pairing is definitely braised pork roast or pasta with rich tomato sauce.”